Soccorro Dove

 Threats

-The Soccorro dove is listed by the IUCN as extinct in the wild the the last one recorded in 1972.
+The Socorro dove is listed by the IUCN as extinct in the wild the the last one recorded in 1972.
 The remaining 200 individuals of this species are only found in captivity within a handful of collections worldwide.
 Their largest threat came from invasive species introduced by people to their isolated island populations.
 It is hoped that captive individuals can be bred from released one day in the future when the invasive species have been managed.

 Interesting Facts